chantzos/__/README.md

 At the invocation an application checks the environment and if it's not derived from another instance then becomes the process leader.
 Any application can play that role.
-This application by default, can have independed images (windows) of themselves (like tabs), unless the application forbids it (like the simple network manager which is activated with the --devel command line switch and is called as __netm,
+This application by default, can have independent images (windows) of themselves (like tabs), unless the application forbids it (like the simple network manager which is activated with the --devel command line switch and is called as __netm,